laixinran/CodePath_Web102_PreWork/README.md

 ![Video Walkthrough](./assets/walkthrough.gif)

-Click the link above to view the walkthrough on Google Drive.

 ## Notes

 One of the challenges I faced was working with DOM-related methods, but the provided resources were very helpful in refreshing my knowledge.